-The cases in this section are not marketing stories or product feature illustrations.
-They are examples of applying the patent-pending method protected by a Ukrainian patent application.
-Each case follows the same procedure: a real project is translated into model parameters, the calculator performs the calculation, and the result becomes the basis for a management decision.
+The cases in this section are not marketing stories and not illustrations of product features.
+They are examples of how the deterministic engineering method is applied.
+Each case follows the same procedure: a real project is translated into model parameters, the calculator performs the calculation, and the result becomes the basis for engineering planning.

-Every case is reproducible.
-If you open the calculator and select the same functions, the same complexity characteristics, and the same route — you will get an identical result.
-This is not a demonstration — it is proof of the method.
+Each case is reproducible.
+If you open the calculator and select the same functions, the same complexity characteristics, and the same delivery route, the result will be identical.
+This is not a marketing claim — it is a reproducible example of calculation by method.

-Six cases cover six typical management situations faced by any software development project.
-All six are built on a single subject domain — urban transportation infrastructure.
-This is intentional: a unified domain allows comparing cases against each other and seeing how changes in scale, complexity, or stage configuration affect the calculation result.
+The six cases cover six typical engineering-planning situations encountered in software development projects.
+All six are built within one domain — urban transport infrastructure.
+This is intentional: a common domain makes it possible to compare the cases with each other and see how changes in scale, complexity, or lifecycle-stage configuration affect the calculated result.

-The calculator does not know what a tram or funicular is.
+The calculator does not know what a tram or a funicular is.
 It knows functions, complexity, innovation, reuse, and lifecycle stages.
-The transportation domain is just a wrapper.
+The transport domain is only a wrapper.
 The method is universal.

 Case 1